ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 - Rule 4: $\exists c, c', c'', c' \in Rel_2(c), c'' \in Rel_2(c')\to c'' \in Rel_2(c)$

 where $Rel_{1/2}(x)$ stands for the set in which the operations of primitives are related to $x$.\
-Rule 1 indicates, that two operations executed in the same routine are related.\
+Rule 1 indicates, that two neighboring operations executed in the same routine are related.\
 Rule 2 indicates, that two operations of the same primitive that execute consecutively in different routines are related.\
 Rule 3 and 4 perform transitive inference.